GreenYun/poorloan/README.md

 Poorloan
 ========

 Poorloan is something to play with friends.
-We love borrowing money from friends, and forgetting them after expending.
+We love borrowing money from friends, and forgetting them after spending.
 But our friends are nice, we should not betray them, and should mark all of your credit on the wall.

 All of us are poor, and we love this poor program.
 The main goal is to have every transaction recorded, with simple currency conversion.